SLAM for Visually Impaired People: a Survey: Result

 ORB-SLAM algorithms, including ORB-SLAM (published in 2015), ORB-SLAM2 (published in 2017), and ORB-SLAM3 (published in 2021), have gained popularity because of their robustness and performance.
 This can be attributed to its efficient feature extraction and matching techniques, making it well suited for real-time navigation applications.

-In 2020 and 2021, customized techniques were developed to meet specific needs.
+Customized techniques have been developed to meet specific needs.
 This trend indicates that researchers have adjusted the SLAM techniques to better match the specific requirements of their intended applications.
 This suggests closer integration of SLAM with domain-specific needs.

-One of the key features of SLAM techniques is their adaptability to both indoor and outdoor environments.
-In indoor settings, where GPS signals may be unreliable or unavailable, SLAM is a crucial tool for localization and mapping.
-Of the 63 studies considered, 46 specifically employed SLAM for indoor navigation, highlighting its importance in addressing indoor positioning challenges.
-Four studies demonstrated the application of SLAM in outdoor scenarios.
-Additionally, seven papers demonstrated the versatility of SLAM by using it for both indoor and outdoor navigation contexts, underscoring its adaptability across environments.
-Although six studies did not explicitly specify the environmental context, the majority focused on indoor navigation, reflecting the significant role that SLAM plays in enhancing navigation capabilities within enclosed spaces.
-Figure \ref{fig:SLAM_usage_in_envirinmnets} provides a clear visual representation of the proportion of studies that used SLAM in indoor, outdoor, and mixed indoor-outdoor navigation contexts.